 The Sibyl Centre is the newest building at the College, adjacent to the Langley wing.
 It contains a large lecture/performance space, mezzanine study lounge, music practice and tutorial rooms, in addition to a rooftop terrace and garden courtyard.
-Students are welcome to make use of the spaces until 11pm daily.
-Functions are not permitted in the Sibyl Centre (including rooftop terrace) without an approved Student Event Request Form (SERF), available on Woogle.
+Students are welcome to make use of the spaces until 11.00 pm daily.
+Functions are not permitted in the Sibyl Centre (including rooftop terrace) without an approved SERF.
 Food and drinks must not be consumed in the study lounge.
 Covered cups and water bottles are an exception to this rule.
 As with the rest of the College, guests to the Sibyl Centre must be accompanied at all times.
 Music students have priority for use of the music rooms.
 If you are using a music room to study or conduct a tutorial, please vacate it if a music student needs to practice.
 Students are encouraged to use the dedicated tutorial spaces for group study.
 At times, external events take place in Sibyl.
 Income from this subsidises your College fees.